 When is the application deadline?

-If you wish to intern in the spring, when EDP 652 is being taught, then the deadline is October 20 (2017 deadline extended to December 1!) of the prior fall.
+If you wish to intern in the spring, when EDP 652 is being taught, then the deadline is December 1 of the prior fall.

 What is the selection process like?